donzelot/hn70ap/README.md

 This will be possible later, when the bootloader is made ready.
 The hardware is ready to support that.
 A python tool will build an update image from the nuttx elf output, and you will be able to send that image via ethernet or serial.

+The bootloader is currently being written.
+The algorithm is as follows: At CPU startup, the external flash is initialized and searched for a firmware update, except when the button is pressed.
+If the update is valid, it is applied.
+If a failure happens, or the button has been pressed, enter a serial download mode.
+This mode will expect a firmware update image on the serial port and then write it to the external flash.
+Once done, an update attempt will be attempted after a reboot.

 Advanced build
 ==============
 More configurations will be added later that can be used to test ethernet, spi/i2c memories, etc